ayodejiayodele/solution-presentation/src/README.md

 <img alt="High level overview of Web API" src="images/high-level-architecture.png" width="600"></img>

 ## API Logic Flow
 The web API depends on the GitHub [REST API](https://docs.github.com/en/rest) (branches and issues) for retrieving and sending data to/from the GitHub organization.
 This makes use of [Basic Authentication](https://docs.github.com/en/rest/overview/other-authentication-methods#via-oauth-and-personal-access-tokens) using OAuth tokens.
-The authentication token is stored as a secret in the key vault during [deployment](#how-to-deploy).
+The authentication token is stored as a secret in the key vault during infrastructure-as-code [deployment](#how-to-deploy).

 > To successfully make REST API calls to GitHub, you need to [generate a Personal Access Token (PAT)](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-token) for the user who is an owner of the organization.